-Indoor golf is a spectacular family activity.
+Indoor golf is one of the spectacular family activities.
 It’s also the perfect date night reprieve while your children are hanging with the babysitter.
 Whether you need some alone time or quality time, I’m here today to break down the best ways to enjoy indoor golf.
 For me, my obsession with golf started as a young kid.
 My whole family was addicted to the sport.
 It’s impossible to count the number of days my family and I were out on the holes.
 The only bad thing was that I always knew winter was right around the corner.
 Those dreary, snowy days were awful.
 No golf in sight!

 The Wisconsin Indoor Golf Center has completely revolutionized the sport.
 No more off days, just an opportunity to try something different.
 With twelve golf simulators, a full bar, and great atmosphere, WIGC provides everything you could want for an exciting day on the course.
 The question is, what’s the best way to enjoy indoor golfing?
 Is it with a few of your friends, as a lovely date night, or with your family?
 Obviously, the answer is all three, but each has a few pros and cons that are worth considering for your next golf outing.